reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Microservices/New-Microservice.md

 Create a microservice placeholder named "myapp" for use for local development of a microservice.

-The `-File` parameter is provided with the microserivce's manifest file `cumulocity.json` to set the correct required roles of the bootstrap user which will be automatically created by Cumulocity.
+The `-File` parameter is provided with the microservice's manifest file `cumulocity.json` to set the correct required roles of the bootstrap user which will be automatically created by Cumulocity.

 The microservice's bootstrap credentials can be retrieved using `Get-MicroserviceBootstrapUser` cmdlet.

-This example is usefuly for local development only, when you want to run the microservice locally (not hosted in Cumulocity).
+This example is usefully for local development only, when you want to run the microservice locally (not hosted in Cumulocity).

 ## PARAMETERS